 National Survey on Drug Use and Health

-• Heavy drinking (five or more drinks on the same occasion on 5 or more days in the past 30 days) remained relatively unchanged in 2022, with 1.7 percent of 12- to 20-year olds self-reporting engaging in this behavior, however, the prevalence rate has declined nearly 49 percent proportionally from 3.3% in 2015.
-(Source: SAMHSA, 2022 National Survey on Drug Use and Health, 11/2023)
+- Rates of heavy drinking (five or more drinks on the same occasion on 5 or more days in the past 30 days) increased, but not significantly, among 12- to 20-year-olds during this time from 1.6% in 2021 to 1.7% in 2023.
+(Source: SAMHSA, 2022 Na3ional Survey on Drug Use and Health, 7/2024)

 College Drinking – National Survey Results

-According to the 2022 Monitoring the Future Panel Study, alcohol consumption among college students has declined slightly over the past decade.
+According to the 2023 Monitoring the Future Panel Study, alcohol consumption among college students has declined slightly over the past decade.
 Alcohol prevalence rates declined significantly in 2020 after the pandemic, and significant rebound increases were recorded in 2021.
 The Monitoring the Future Survey revealed in 2022 these prevalence rates have leveled off and returned to at or near pre-pandemic levels, with long-term trends in alcohol consumption among college students having decreased slightly but are fairly flat over the past decade.

 Overall, the prevalence of college drinking over the past 30 years, measured as lifetime, annual, and past 30-day consumption rates continues to trend downward.
 Since 1991, monthly consumption among college students has declined 17% proportionately, while binge drinking declined 35%.